The Animal Care Foundation is compromised of a Board of Directors, a Director, and the Member Clinics.

 Member Clinics: Veterinary Hospitals that have agreed to donate services to those who meet ACF eligibility requirements.
 Animal Care Foundation member clinics receive no compensation from and governmental or tax deduction for the services and/or goods they donate to the ACF clients.
 Member clinics have the option to accept or refuse an ACF referral.

-Once an ACF client has taken their pet to a member clinic, the Coordinator checks in with the clinic to confirm the visit, obtain the records from the visit, and determine if the client and pet are eligible to stay in the program.
-The Coordinator also tracks the value of the uncompensated services the clinics provide.
+Once an ACF client has taken their pet to a member clinic, the Director checks in with the clinic to confirm the visit, obtain the records from the visit, and determine if the client and pet are eligible to stay in the program.
+The Director also tracks the value of the uncompensated services the clinics provide.